sci-visus/MSCEER/README.md

 In the ExampleData directory there is a sample file - GaussianBox_50x50x50.raw

-Input files to the ondemand accurate discrete gradient are just binary files of size X*Y*Z*sizeof(float32)
+Input files to the ondemand accurate discrete gradient are just binary files of size XxYxZxSizeof(float32)

 MSCEER indexing has X going fastest, then Y then Z.

+Running OnDemandAccurate2D.exe, or OnDemandAccurate3d.exe with no arguments outputs the usage.